 Due to the age grade banding changes brought into action by the RFU this season U11 female players are able to continue to play mixed rugby, to play girls-only rugby or in exceptional circumstances, if individually assessed and CB approval is granted, in line with playing up regulations, to play with the U12s.
 If you wish to apply for such approval please use the form below.

 Approval must be given before the player can move into the U12 Team completely, during the approval process time the player can only do non-contact training and cannot participate in any U12 Girls games or matches with U12 players.
 They can continue to train or play with U11 Mixed or Girls Teams.

 In September 2019 the Half Game Rule was brought into action as it was recognised that players want nothing more than to play rugby.
 More information can be found using this link:-

 15.11.1 All players, match officials, schools, colleges and clubs must ensure that no player plays more than 35 matches per Season and in respect of all matches and festivals, plays no more than the maximum playing times set out in the below table.

-Please contact our Kent County RFU Mini Chair or Youth Chair for more specific help.
+Please contact our Kent County RFU Mini Chair for more specific help.